 - Eye problems (cataracts)

-- Krabbe disease (fatal neurological degeneration)
+- Globoid-cell leukodystrophy, or Krabbe disease (a fatal neurological degeneration)

-5. Where to Adopt One
+5. Where to Adopt a Bluetick Coonhound

-Several hundred blueticks are up for adoption throughout the United States right now, although the majority of them are mixed breeds.
+Many Bluetick Coonhounds are up for adoption throughout the United States right now, although the majority of them are mixed breeds.